Our Approach to Writing

 Where appropriate, the children’s writing outcomes link to the theme the children are studying over the term.
 This theme is known as the Context for Learning and further information on them can be found on each classes homepage.

 We ensure the children are clear as to the reason for their writing.
-This means we ensure the children understand the purpose for their writing, such as an audience they might be writing for.
+This means we ensure the children understand the purpose for their writing, such as to inform or persuade, and who they are writing for.

 We have developed a systematic approach to the teaching of key writing skills.
 This includes word level skills, sentence level skills, text level skills and presentation skills.